-Current Projects include a feature length film Breaking Bread with Manchester Collective and Where The Light Gets In, the digital presentation of Change Music Festival (Sweden), and Lawrence Power’s Lockdown Commissions series, which was nominated for a Southbank Sky Arts Award in 2020.
+Jessie worked with 59 Studio as editor on Vogue: Inventing the Runway at LightRoom and continues to collaborate with the team at 59 and LightRoom.
+Past Projects include a series of short films with UKARIA (Australia), a bespoke multiscreen film at Outernet for Classical Pride featuring 4 drag artists including Barbs, a feature length film Breaking Bread with Manchester Collective and Where The Light Gets In, the digital edition of Change Music Festival (Sweden), and Lawrence Power’s Lockdown Commissions series, which was nominated for a Southbank Sky Arts Award in 2020.

 She is Co-Founder and Creative Director of Âme Productions with Lawrence Power.